develop-me/bootcamp--week-06--php/challenges/03-regex/README.md

 ## Challenges

-**Create a new Git repo in a directory called `week-6--regex`.
+**Keep using Git!
 Every time you get a challenge working do a commit with a sensible message.**

+If you're working in a new directory (which you probably should):

+- Make sure you install the `symfony/var-dumper` package with Composer and include `vendor/autoload.php` in each file

 Create a new file for each challenge.
 If a code block is provided, copy the provided code and then add your own code in the `// ... your code here` bit.